krobelus/rate-experiments/slides/slides.md

 - Prerequisite for adoption of specified DRAT
 - Allows to detect rejections of valid proofs under operational DRAT

-Most solvers do not use inprocessing techniques whose verification requires specified DRAT\dots

-\dots so they should not produce any unique reason deletions
+Most solvers' proofs can be verified using operational DRAT just fine --- their proofs are correct after dropping any unit deletions

-## Why are so many proofs incorrect under specfied DRAT?
+## Why are so many proofs incorrect under specified DRAT?

 DRUPMinisat-based solvers delete unique reason clauses that are still used to show unsatisfiability